takux/obstory/README.md

 - **Model & token limits** – pick any OpenAI chat model you can access and set max tokens for completions and ghost hints.
 - **Ghost suggestions** – toggle the feature or adjust how long the suggestions can be.

+## Privacy
+After you set an OpenAI API key, Obstory sends relevant note context to OpenAI in order to generate completions or ghost suggestions.

 ## Support

 Enjoying the plugin?
 [Buy me a coffee](https://www.buymeacoffee.com/takux).